How to KonMari a Refrigerator – KonMari | The Official Website of Marie Kondo

 Perform a Joy Check

-Perhaps there are items in your fridge that have not yet expired but haven’t caught your attention in quite some time.
-Consider whether such ingredients spark joy when you eat or cook with them – or, alternatively, determine whether you have any plans to use them in the near future.
+Perhaps some items in your fridge have not yet expired but haven’t caught your attention in quite some time.
+Consider whether such ingredients spark joy when you eat or cook with them — or determine whether you plan to use them soon.
 If the answer is no, these items can be donated or discarded.
-If you think you will truly use them, move them to an area of your fridge where they can be seen and remembered.
+If you think you will honestly use them, move them to an area of your fridge where they are easily visible and plan to experiment with adding them to a meal in the next week or so.

-Additionally, you may wish to use this opportunity to determine which of your items do and do not conform with your current eating habits – or your ideal eating habits.
+Additionally, you may wish to use this opportunity to determine which of your items do and do not conform with your current eating habits — or the eating habits of your ideal lifestyle.
 Take it upon yourself to part with food products that do not support your current goals or well-being.
-Thank them for their service and move forward with confidence.
+Thank them for their service and move forward.

 03